 Most of us have heard that the quickest place to get a divorce is Nevada (actually, it’s Alaska), but where is the least expensive state where you can get a divorce?
+The average cost of a divorce depends on several factors.

 Research conducted by GoBanking Rates determined that the least expensive state for divorce was Wyoming.
 The most expensive is California.

-While the cost of a divorce can vary greatly depending on the state, who you hire, and the disputes between you and your spouse, three key costs were considered when calculating total cost:
+While the cost of a divorce can vary greatly depending on the state, who you hire, and the disputes between you and your spouse, three key costs were considered when calculating the total cost:

 - Divorce attorney fees